top of page

 What is SCC (invasive SCC)?

 Invasive squamous cell cancer (SCC) of the skin is a very common type of skin cancer that is easily removed/cured in the vast majority of cases.
 Invasive means that cells have reached the 2nd layer of skin.
 Invasive SCC usually presents as a lump in a sun-exposed area with some scaliness at the top of the lump.
-If detected when they are small (<1cm diameter), they can be easily removed by scraping them off the skin and burning the base ("curettage and cautery").
-They can also be cut out and stitched.
+These tumours are generally excised, but if detected when they are small (<1cm diameter), they can be more simply removed by scraping them off the skin and burning the base ("curettage and cautery").
 There is a broad spectrum of types of SCC - the types that have potential to spread are larger and often lack scaling.

 What is a melanocytic naevus?